 After surviving breast cancer, I now participate in events to raise money and awareness for the American Cancer Society.
 I’m also active in a local survivor’s group.

 My husband and I have visited all fifty states, plus parts of Canada and Mexico.
-We’ve settled in northeastern Florida (quite near my fictional Drake Springs) with our spoiled poodle.
+We’ve settled in northeastern Florida (quite near my fictional Drake Springs).
 Our modest home is surrounded by pines, oaks, and magnolias, and we’re often visited by deer, owls, raccoon, rabbits, and hawks.
 It’s a perfect writer’s retreat.